Ersanio/snes-assembly-book/docs/indepth/techniques.md

 The long explanation is that we load the value into A and multiply it by two, because we use *words* for our pointer tables.
 Thus, we need to index every two bytes instead of every byte.
 This means that value `$00` stays as index value `$00` thus reading the `Label1` pointer.
 Value `$01` becomes index value `$02`, thus reading the `Label2` pointer.
 Value `$02` becomes index value `$04`, thus reading the `Label3` pointer.
 Value `$03` becomes index value `$06`, thus reading the `Label4` pointer.
 Because the JSR uses an "absolute, indirect" addressing mode, the labels are also absolute, thus they only run in the same bank as that JSR.

 ### Pointer tables for data
-The same concept can be applied for data (i.e. tables).
+The same concept can be applied for data instead of just subroutines.
 Imagine you want to read level data, depending on the level number.
 A pointer table would be a perfect solution for that.
 Here's an example:

 ```
   LDA $14            ; Load the level number into A...